Table of contents

 - Advocacy: Organizations garner support for more resources, research, access, and laws that enable people with visual impairments to live fully productive lives and contribute equally to their communities.

 There is no shortage of ways to learn about, celebrate, and support the visually impaired community throughout Blindness Awareness Month.

-The Little Rock Foundation in Naples, Arkansas successfully lobbied for a bill creating Blindness Awareness Month each October as a way to promote improving blind and visually impaired children's lives.
+The Little Rock Foundation in Voorhees, New Jersey created Blindness Awareness Month to be recognized every October to promote improving blind and visually impaired children's lives.

 The International Agency for the Prevention of Blindness proposed Vision 2020 to advocate eliminating needless visual impairment and helping those with unavoidable vision loss reach their life's full potential.

 The National Federation of the Blind created the Newsline for the Blind — giving blind and visually impaired people access to newspapers, magazines, and other periodicals using touch-tone phones.

 At age 15, Louis Braille developed his first writing system that led to modern-day Braille, allowing the visually impaired to read through a series of raised dots on embossed paper.